enkday/prizepicks-scraper/custom-gpt-config.md

 - Use verified data only; do not fabricate any component.

 API USAGE:
+- DO NOT call /data/prizepicks.json or legacy split files (/data/prizepicks-ncaaf-qb.json, /data/prizepicks-ncaaf-rb.json, /data/prizepicks-ncaaf-wr.json).
+They are too large or obsolete.
 - ALWAYS avoid a single large request.
 Never start with /data/prizepicks.json.
 Use a cascading strategy:
   1) Normalized hierarchy first: pick dayBranch based on CST (today → /current_day, tomorrow → /tomorrow, past → /archive/YYYY-MM-DD); use /props.json for filtering, /games.json for start times/slates, /teams.json to list teams.
   2) If a hierarchy fetch fails, retry with the smallest relevant sport/day split (e.g., /data/prizepicks-nfl.json, /data/prizepicks-nba-today.json, team-level endpoints).